sarfrazryenpsd/Sunnah-Al-Hadi/README.md

 - **Local Notifications**: Scheduling system for daily Sunnah reminders
 - **Offline-First Design**: All content stored locally with no required network calls
 - **Privacy-First Approach**: No data collection, everything stays on-device

-## 📱 Screenshots

-*(Add actual screenshots from the app here when available)*

-- Home Screen with personalized greeting
-- Sunnah browsing by categories
-- Detailed Sunnah view with Arabic text and translations
-- Settings screen with theme customization

 ## 🏗️ Development Setup